ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 - Disables vertical climb due to recoil when firing weapons

-- Disables non-essential HUD UI (health indicator, compass, select fire, item hotbar and team status)
+- Disables non-essential HUD UI (health indicator, compass, select fire, item hotbar, plate carrier magazine status and team status)

 - Significantly reduces screen shaking effects when hit by bullets, in proximity to explosions and when discharging a firearm